 Your motor home has two electrical systems.
-One provides 120-volt (AC) power to operate all 120-volt living area receptacles and appliances.
+One provides 115-volt power to operate all 115-volt living area receptacles and appliances.
 This system is used when power is available from an external power source or from an on-board generator power plant, if one is installed.
-The standard power rating for this 120-volt service is 30 amps.
-However, 50-amp service is an available option.
+The standard power rating for this 115-volt service is 30 amps.

-The second system uses an on-board battery or a 12-volt (DC) converter to provide power for all 12-volt lighting, appliances, and accessories as well as normal vehicle needs.
+The second system uses an on-board battery or a 12-volt converter to provide power for all 12-volt lighting, appliances, and accessories as well as normal vehicle needs.